duartegroup/autodE/doc/dev/overview.rst

 The key attributes include :code:`reacs` and :code:`prods` as individual molecules comprising the reactants and products of the reaction.
 Transition states connecting reactants and products are held in :code:`tss`.
-From these attributes are generated properties, including :code:`reactant` and :code:`product`, which are the associated association complexes of all reactants and products.
+From these, property attributes are generated, including :code:`reactant` and :code:`product`, which are the corresponding association complexes of all reactants and products.
 The :code:`ts` property is simply the lowest energy transition state and :code:`None` if :code:`len(reaction.tss) == 0`.